Central team seeks interaction with Bengal's COVID-19 death audit committee

 "The IMCT did not find the reason convincing as there is no comparison between a road death and a death in a hospital due to disease," he said.
 The team sought the case records of all the COVID-19 patients, where the cause of death is attributed to some other cause by the committee.

 "We would like to know whether such a committee is in line with ICMR guidelines or medical practice," Chandra added.
-Referring to his visit to hospitals and quarantine centers in Kolkata on Thursday, Chandra said the patient admission process appeared to be chaotic and there was no social distancing at the patient's waiting area.
+Referring to his visit to hospitals and quarantine centres in Kolkata on Thursday, Chandra said the patient admission process appeared to be chaotic and there was no social distancing in the waiting area for patients.

 Pointing out that only 12 ventilators beds were available at M R Bangur Hospital even as it caters to 354 serious COVID patients, the IMCT referred to a recent report of a body lying in a ward and sought to know the time the hospital takes to issue a death certificate and shift a body to the mortuary.
 Regarding the number of tests at 900 per day, Chandra sought information on the number of repeat tests and first- time patients.